ArchitectingSoftware/SE577-SoftwareArchitecture/SE577-RollYourOwnProject.md

 The stock project is designed to help students incrementally build a prototype application that covers depth of the concepts we will be covering in class.
 The project is intended to focus on software architecture concepts, and not on developing a lot of code.

-Realizing that many of our full time students work in research labs, or in industry, I am also providing you with the opportunity to roll-your-own project that better aligns to areas of your personal interest.
+Realizing that many of our full time students work in research labs, or in industry; I am also providing you with the opportunity to roll-your-own project that better aligns to areas of your personal interest.
 Note your project does not have the same architecture as the stock course project - it just has to have an interesting software architecture.

 ### Deliverables

 If you choose to create your own project, you will need to start by **creating proposal** that outlines your project objectives and a schedule of deliverables.
 The purpose of this proposal is so that we can get on the same page on your project, agree with proposed deliverables, and that I am comfortable with building your proposed project is both realistic and aligns to having an interesting software architecture.
-If you want to go this route, by the end of week 2 you send me a proposal for your project.
+If you want to go this route, **by the end of week 2** you will be required to send me a proposal for your project.
 This proposal must include:

 1. An abstract describing the functional objectives of your project.
 In other words what will your project do once its constructed?